Fourth Action Plan actions

 What is next?

-- The first annual reporting data for this initiative will be due in the second quarter of 2020.
+- Reporting data for this initiative will be due post-release in 2021.

 What difference will we make?